Are Reverse Mortgages a Good Idea | Reverse Mortgage Benefits

 Reverse Mortgage Definition

 A reverse mortgage is also called a Home Equity Conversion Mortgage (HECM) and insured by the U.S. Federal Government.
 The reverse mortgage definition can be explained as a mortgage that taps into the equity of a home to be used as supplemental retirement income.
-The mortgage works in reverse of direction as a forward mortgage.
+The mortgage is opposite as a forward mortgage and works in reverse direction.

 The reverse mortgage benefits are: